Frances Yates: Personal life

-Yates' biographer Marjorie G. Jones described the historian as a "deeply emotional, even passionate" woman, who was "depressive, moody, [and] frequently unhappy", as well as being fiercely determined and hard working.
+Yates's biographer Marjorie G. Jones described the historian as a "deeply emotional, even passionate" woman, who was "depressive, moody, [and] frequently unhappy", as well as being fiercely determined and hard working.
 Jones noted that Yates remained a product of Victorian thought and value systems throughout her life.
 She was highly critical of nationalism, seeing it as the cause for the European wars of the early 20th century, and sought to find a solution to Europe's conflicts in history, particularly the 16th century.
 However, when it came to party politics, she was largely apolitical.

 In 1942, she commented that "I am an Anglican who takes the historical view that the Nazi [i.e. Protestant] revolution of 1559, and all the miserable complications which ensued, deprived me of part of my natural and native inheritance as an English Catholic."

-Yates' journals only allude to one potential romantic attachment, to a man named Leonard, although there is no evidence that they had a relationship.
+Yates's journals only allude to one potential romantic attachment, to a man named Leonard, although there is no evidence that they had a relationship.
 There is no evidence that she was ever sexually involved with another person, although her journals are filled with references to a personal struggle against temptation, which may refer to sexual thoughts.
-For years, she was a chain smoker.

-In 2017, she featured in a conference, London's Women Historians, held at the Institute of Historical Research.